Are you e-Invoice ready? Get your free compliance assessment in 5 minutesAre you e-Invoice ready?Get Your Score

 What is e-Invoicing in Saudi Arabia?

-Saudi Arabia operates one of the most advanced e-invoicing systems in the world.
+Saudi Arabia operates a fully integrated e-invoicing system through ZATCA's FATOORAH platform.
 Through ZATCA's FATOORAH platform, the Kingdom has built a clearance model where B2B and B2G invoices must be approved by the tax authority before they can be issued to the buyer.
 This gives ZATCA real-time control over the entire invoicing chain.

 Key Deadlines & Milestones